vmunier/sbt-web-scalajs/README.md

 - [Play with Scala.js](https://github.com/vmunier/play-scalajs.g8): `sbt new vmunier/play-scalajs.g8`
 - [Akka HTTP with Scala.js](https://github.com/vmunier/akka-http-scalajs.g8): `sbt new vmunier/akka-http-scalajs.g8`

-## Upgrade to `v1.1.0`
+## Releases

-Have a look at the [sbt-web-scalajs v1.1.0 release](https://github.com/vmunier/sbt-web-scalajs/releases/tag/v1.1.0), which details the breaking changes introduced in `v1.1.0`.
+Have a look at the [releases](https://github.com/vmunier/sbt-web-scalajs/releases) to find out about the new features, bug fixes and how to upgrade when breaking changes were introduced.

 ## Selecting `fastLinkJS` or `fullLinkJS`